L0RDmomo/amas_presence/README.md

 ```

 ## Auth Instructions
 Follow the steps (here)[] to retrieve a service account token `.json` file.
 Name it `gspread_auth_token.json` and place it one directory above the directory containing these files.
 In other words, place it in the directory which contains the directory containing these files.
+Also acquire the bot token from Momo, and place it in the same location.
 ```
 stuff.txt
 gspread_auth_token.json
+amas_presence_helper_bot_token.txt
 amas_presence
     discord_bot.py
     pyproject.toml